In the previous article, we learned about the delegates and their types. Now in this article, we are going to discuss the ‘generic delegates in C#‘.

 It can take up to 16 input parameters of the same or different data types and one out parameter.

-The last parameter in the ‘Func delegate‘ is always considered as an out parameter to return the value.
+- The last parameter in the ‘Func delegate‘ is always considered an out parameter to return the value.

 We can use Func delegate to point those methods which can take zero, one or more input parameters, and return some value.